-A living glossary for Ethereum Localism & Cosmo-Local Collaboration
+A living glossary for Ethereum Localism and cosmo-local collaboration.

-Welcome to the Shared Definitions page.
-This is a collaboratively curated glossary of core concepts frequently used across the Ethereum Localism and cosmo-localist ecosystems.
-This page is for everyone - it's meant to help us align our language as we co-create regenerative, locally rooted, and globally connected futures.
+This page is a collaboratively curated glossary of core concepts used across the Ethereum Localism and cosmo-local ecosystems.
+It exists to help us align language as we build together, because shared understanding is a form of coordination.

 For real-world applications of these concepts, see Field Reports and Implementation Guides.